 (3) Make sure that you are keeping your computer completely up-to-date with Windows updates as well as Windows Defender updates.
 Windows Defender is your base virus and malware protection program, and you want to make sure it’s completely up-to-date.

 If you’re running another virus program, make sure you get all the updates for that program as well.
 Additionally, make sure that all of your other software is up-to-date as well.
 Check for updates with the manufacturers.

 Another major internet scam that unfortunately has happened to a few of our customers, is what is known as the Tech Support Scam.

 Scammers are actually cold calling people and saying they’re calling from Windows Technical Support, Microsoft Technical Support, or Dell Technical Support.
 They are reporting to the user that their computer has picked up a virus or malware and that the caller needs to log into their computer to remove it.

 Afterward, the scammers will then ask for access to your machine, encrypt the data, and ask for a fee to clean the machine.

 Now, please don’t fall for this scam.
 Please be aware that nobody is ever going to call you from Microsoft if you have any issues with your computer.

 In conclusion, if you ever get a call from someone saying they’re from Tech Support or they’re from Microsoft Tech Support, and that they have remotely detected an issue with your computer, and that they need to log in, simply hang up the phone.
 This is the Tech Support Scam call.

 * * * * * *

-Thanks for watching, and if you haven’t already, please feel free to download our Complete Guide to Trading Computers by clicking the link.
-This guide is packed with great tips so you can totally optimize your trading experience.
+Thanks for watching!
+If you haven’t already, please feel free to download our Complete Guide to Trading Computers by clicking the link.
+Our EZ Trading Computer guide has great tips to optimize your trading experience.